 This one used to be an absolute nightmare for me and my family.
+This is why your cat keeps you awake.
 Our cat would sleep all day and then when we were ready for bed it would decide to get up.
 This would be absolutely fine if it wasn’t for the fact it wanted attention, food and to make as much commotion as possible!
 So this brings us round to the question:

 There are a few different reasons why your cat may be keeping you awake at night.
 The most important one to remember is that it is in the genes.